ghrjeon/ghrjeon/README.md

 ## Hi there 👋 I'm Rosalyn

-I am a PhD candidate in Economics with experience in blockchain data science and analytical engineering.
+I am a PhD candidate in Economics with experience in blockchain data and analytical engineering.
 I am driven by continuous learning and looking to join a team to build things that make a difference.

 Check out my <b> Blockchain and Twitter Analytics project </b> <https://rosalyn.observablehq.cloud/rosalyn-analytics/> where I demonstrate my analytical engineering skills, domain knowledge in blockchain, and the ability to leverage AI in data analysis!